-A. You aren’t eligible for government subsidies to help cover health insurance premiums if:
+A. You aren’t eligible for the ACA’s federal subsidies to help cover health insurance premiums if:

-- You are eligible for Medicare, Medicaid or another government program.
+- You are eligible for Medicaid/CHIP, or premium-free Medicare Part A.2

-- You earn less than 100 percent of the federal poverty level.
+- You earn less than 100% of the federal poverty level (FPL).
 This was not supposed to be a problem, as the Affordable Care Act called for everyone with income below the poverty level to be covered by Medicaid.
-But the Supreme Court ruled that Medicaid expansion would be optional for the states, and there are still 18 states where there’s a coverage gap as a result (there are 19 states that haven’t expanded Medicaid, but Wisconsin does cover people up to the poverty level under Medicaid).
-If you’re an immigrant who has been in the US for less than five years and are thus not eligible for Medicaid, the ACA does allow you to receive subsidies in the exchange even with an income below the poverty level.
+But the Supreme Court ruled that Medicaid expansion would be optional for the states, and there are still nine states where there’s a coverage gap as a result (there are ten states that haven’t expanded Medicaid, but Wisconsin does cover people up to the poverty level under Medicaid, so there is no coverage gap in Wisconsin).
+However, if you’re an immigrant who has been in the US for less than five years and are thus not eligible for Medicaid, the ACA does allow you to receive subsidies in the exchange even with an income below the poverty level.